ReproNim/containers/README.md

 cd ds000003-qc
 # Install our containers collection:
 datalad install -d . ///repronim/containers
-# (optionally) Freeze container of interest to the specific version desired
+# Optionally -- copy container of interest definition to the current (or desired)
-# to facilitate reproducibility of some older results
+# version # to facilitate reproducibility while still being able to upgrade containers
-datalad run -m "Downgrade/Freeze mriqc container version" \
+# subdataset if so desired to get access to newer versions.
-    containers/scripts/freeze_versions bids-mriqc=0.16.0
+containers/scripts/freeze_versions --save-dataset=. bids-mriqc
 # Install input data:
 datalad install -d . -s https://github.com/ReproNim/ds000003-demo sourcedata
 # Setup git to ignore workdir to be used by pipelines